gitn00b1337/expo-native-fonts/README.md

 # expo-native-fonts

-This module is for adding custom fonts to native iOS extensions, for example if you use my expo-widgets project.
+This module is for adding custom fonts to native iOS extensions, for example if you use my [expo widgets module](https://github.com/gitn00b1337/expo-widgets).

 To add fonts, simply create a folder and drop iOS compatible fonts (e.g. ttf files) in there.
 Then add the following to your expo app.config.(ts/js) plugins array: